 - > How to use your dental benefits.

-- What you pay for your dental care.
+- > What you pay for your dental care.

 - > What types of dental care are covered.

 - > What types of dental care are not covered.

-This section only applies if you are in the dental HMO benefit option.
-If you are in Dental Plan A or B, or the free family dental/vision benefits, please see the applicable section starting on page C-1 or see page C-21 for information about your dental benefits.
+This section only applies to you if you choose the dental HMO benefit option.
+If you choose the dental PPO benefit option or are enrolled in the free family dental/vision benefit option, please see the applicable section starting on page C-1 or page C-21 for information about your dental benefits.